 Who this is will depend on what you’re unhappy about, but we’ll make sure it’s someone who’s well placed to address your concerns.

-The manager won’t review the outcome of your case, but they will try and put things right where possible.
+They won’t review the outcome of your case, but they will try and put things right where possible.

-The independent assessor is appointed by our board and has official terms of reference that set out how and when the independent assessor will consider a complaint.
-The independent assessor produces an annual report to the board, setting out the findings and recommendations made over the year.
+The independent assessor is appointed by our Board and has official terms of reference that set out how and when the independent assessor will consider a complaint.
+The Independent assessor produces an annual report to the Board, setting out the findings and recommendations made over the year.